Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Application to two example systems

-The effect of the destabilization process to the RHS of equation \ref{eq: Double well ODE} is visualized in Fig. \ref{fig: double well}c.
-The equilibrium at $x=1$ is significantly destabilized while maintaining it original position.
+The effect of the destabilization process on the RHS of Eq. \ref{eq: Double well ODE} is visualized in Fig. \ref{fig: double well}c.
+The equilibrium at $x=1$ is significantly destabilized while maintaining its original position.
 We note that the parameter change induced by our calibration method has shifted the other stable equilibrium, initially located at $x = -1$, to smaller values of $x$, while simultaneously increasing the size of the basin of attraction of that fixed point.